 Writing is simple.
 However, simple doesn’t mean easy to stick to.
 When you’re consistent, writing becomes like brushing your teeth or taking your dog for a walk each day.
 Part of your routine and effortless.
 That’s why I’m a big believer in doing your best to never skip more than one day in a row of writing.
 Let’s be honest: life happens and we might lose track of time one day and completely forget about writing.
 No drama.
 Get back to it the next day.

-Like so many things, ultimately, what you put into writing daily is what you’ll get out of it in the long-term.
+Like so many things, ultimately, what you put into writing or journaling is what you’ll get out of it in the long-term.